 Use of mobile phones and electronic devices are not permitted in the Academy.
 We understand a student may need a phone for safety reasons.
-However before entering the school site, they must be switched off and kept in lockers/school bag.
+However, before entering the school site, they must be switched off and kept in lockers/school bag.
 We cannot accept any responsibility for lost or stolen possessions.
 If any member of staff sees or hears a mobile phone it will be confiscated and will be kept until the end of the day.
-If a student refuses to hand over the electronic device, they will be issued a detention after school.
-Continued refusal will result in students being sent to the ISR.
+If a student refuses to hand over the electronic device they will be placed in the Reflection Room until they hand over the electronic item.